german/redis_orm/README.md

 *  **Time**

+The value of the
-Attribute definition supports following options:
+Property definition supports following options:

 *  **:default**